dahlbaek/Ubuntu-dotfiles/README.md

 Beware that the setup script is destructive.
 Any config files that get in the way are lost.

-To implement simple firewall rules, install programs and put symlinks to dotfiles in place, simply run `./setup.sh`.
+To implement simple firewall rules, install programs and put symlinks to dotfiles in place, simply run the `setup.sh` script by typing `./setup.sh` in `bash`.